SQweb-team/Multipass-SDK-PHP/README.md

 ##Requirements

-**PHP 5.5 or greater is required to use this SDK.**
+**This SDK has been tested with PHP 5.5 and greater.**

-We are unable to provide support for earlier versions.
+We are unable to provide official support for earlier versions.
 For more information about end of life PHP branches, [see this page](http://php.net/supported-versions.php).

 ##Install